 Any proposed non-audit services must be approved in advance by the Audit Committee and will be reviewed in light of statutory requirements to maintain the Auditor's independence.

-No non-audit services were provided to the Company in the year ending 30 June 2022.
+No non-audit services were provided to the Company in the year ended 30 June 2023.
 The only fees paid to KPMG LLP were in relation to the statutory audit as referred to above.